Fordyce Creek, California, US

 Fordyce Lake is part of PG&E's Drum-Spaulding Hydroelectric Project.

-2013.
-Many licensing studies are being handled in coordination with NID Yuba-Bear Hydroelectric Project Relicensing.
+Many licensing studies were handled in coordination with NID Yuba-Bear Hydroelectric Project Relicensing.

 Foothills Water Network also has information and links related to licensing this project.